danielang2020/danielang2020.github.io/practices/sentence.md

 - Can you please speak to the effects of pollutants on the environment? => Can you provide evidence about the effects of pollutants?

 - in the first week of the month.

+- I think I can get away with not studying for this test.
+- I can't believe she gets away with being late to every meeting.
+- She was lucky to get away with just a fine.
+- The thieves got away with $3000 worth of equipment.